OctopusDeploy/docs/src/pages/docs/releases/channels/index.md

 Support for Git reference rules is currently rolling out to Octopus Cloud.
 :::

-Git reference rules assist in ensuring that only the correct branches and tags can be used as the Git reference for a release in the channel for version controlled projects.
+Git reference rules assist in ensuring that only configured branches and tags can be used as the Git reference for a release in the channel for version controlled projects.
 They are used when creating a release, either manually or via [project triggers](/docs/projects/project-triggers).

 1. From the **New Channel** screen, expand the **Git Reference Rules** section.
 2. Enter patterns (separated by commas) to restrict which branches and/or tags can be selected when creating releases.
 Wildcard characters can be used, see [Glob patterns in Git rules](#git-rules-glob-patterns) for more information.